“Leadership is Action; Not Position” – Donald H. McGannon

 This is one of my favorite quotes on leadership.
 Just because someone has a manager, vice-president or CEO after their name, doesn’t mean that they are a good leader.
 You probably know some of these people.
 There are also many people within organizations that have no title and are exceptional leaders.
 I hope you know some of these people as well.

 So what does it take to be a great leader?

-I often ask participants in leadership development programs to identify characteristics of good leader.
+I often ask participants in leadership development programs to identify the characteristics of a good leader.
 This is usually a pretty easy activity.
-Some of the words they list on a flip chart include: honesty, integrity, care about others, help employees, confident, positive attitude, charismatic, ability to communicate their vision, inspiring, motivating, lead by example, creative and innovative.
+Some of the words they list on a flip chart include honesty, integrity, care about others, help employees, confident, positive attitude, charisma, ability to communicate their vision, inspiring, motivating, leading by example, creative and innovative.

 Who do you know or know about that has all of these characteristics?

 The answer is no one.
 No one has all of these qualities.
 Not all of these qualities are needed to be effective.
 But everyone can come up with a list of people who are good leaders and have some of these characteristics.